 - Jesse Harper, guitar

-- Jaime McArdle, violin and viola
+- Jaime McArdle, violin

 - William McCorkle, piano, organ and harpsichord

 - Bryan Matheson, viola and violin